MODERN SLAVERY STATEMENT

 We have taken time to understand the implications of the MSA and identify the areas within our business and supply chain where the greatest risk exists.
 These are:

-• Supporting vulnerable clients within Riverside Care and Support – we may also come across slavery and/or human trafficking in connection with the vulnerable people we support, in particular those from minority or socially excluded groups who may be subject to forced labour and/or domestic servitude, and potentially in connection with our workforce.
+- Supporting at risk clients within Riverside Care and Support – we may also come across slavery and/or human trafficking in connection with the vulnerable people we support, in particular those from minority or socially excluded groups who may be subject to forced labour and/or domestic servitude, and potentially in connection with our workforce.
 Accommodation provided by the Group could also be a potential venue for modern slavery.

 We have identified the main risks in respect of these key areas and put measures in place to mitigate them.
 These include: